950.3 Verifying an SSN

 950.321 Failure to Cooperate with Validation Requirements

-The individual must cooperate to validate his SSN.
+The individual must cooperate to validate their SSN.
 If the SSN cannot be validated, the individual must provide the CAO with the necessary information to determine if the mismatch is due to incorrect information in eCIS or SSA files.
 If the CAO determines that SSA data is incorrect, the individual must cooperate to correct the mismatch.
 The CAO will provide the individual with a PA 1564.
 The individual must present the referral to SSA and cooperate with SSA to provide the information needed to clear up the discrepancy.
-See 950 Appendix C, SSN Validation Procedures.
+See 950 Appendix C , SSN Validation Procedures.

 55 Pa.
 Code § 155.2